The Essential Travel First Aid Kit

-Ibuprofen is something I never leave home without.
+Ibuprofen is something we never leave home without.
 It is great for headaches, toothaches, sore muscles, etc.

-Electrolyte tablets are something that I like to have on hand for in case I get sick.
-My husband and I both got food poisoning in Thailand on our honeymoon and we were wishing we had these!
-Thankfully, we were able to find Gatorade near our hotel but I will not always carry these with us!
+Electrolyte tablets are something that we like to have on hand for in case we get sick.
+They are perfect for if you happen to catch a stomach bug with traveling, or eat bad food.
 They are also something great to consider for beach trips or anywhere you may spend a lot of time in the sun.

 Cold can happen anywhere, even in warm places.
-Traveling often has you in close proximity to other people (like on the plane, train, etc.) and you can pick up germs anywhere!
+Traveling often has you in close proximity to other people (plane, train, etc.) and you can pick up germs anywhere!
 It better to be prepared for a possible cold than having to go search for medicine while on vacation.

-I always pack Melatonin when I am changing time zones while traveling.
+We always pack Melatonin when we are changing time zones while traveling.
 It's a natural sleep aid that will help you adjust to the differences in your sleep schedule.
-I even take it when I fly to help me sleep on the plane!
+You can even take it when you fly to help me sleep on the plane!

 Motion Sickness relief

-If you are someone who gets motion sickness, you are probably already bringing this on your trip!
-I'm not someone who often gets motion sickness but I like to have this on hand.
+If you are someone who gets motion sickness, you are probably already bringing this on your trip.
 Being motion sick is the worst and can easily ruin a vacation!

 Sore Muscle Relief

-My husband and I love to be active on our vacations.
-Tiger balm is something that I have been using since I was a kid and I love it.
-Rub it on sore muscles for relief after a long day exercising!
+If you are someone who likes to be active on vacation, this is a must!
+Rub it on sore muscles for relief after a long day exercising.
 It's amazing stuff!

 Bandaids are always a good idea to pack on vacation.
-I always bring a variety pack because you never know what size you may end up using.
-I love this pack because it includes waterproof bandaids as well.
+We always bring a variety pack because you never know what size you may end up using.
+We love this pack because it includes waterproof bandaids as well.

-This is an absolute must for me on vacation!
-Cut will heal faster with it and it helps to keep your wounds clean.
+This is an absolute must for a vacation!
+Cut wills heal faster with it and it helps to keep your wounds clean.